eclipse-openj9/openj9/test/README.md

 5. Exclude tests:
   * temporarily on all platforms

-    Add a line in the test/TestConfig/default_exclude.txt file.
+    Depends on the JAVA_VERSION, add a line in the test/TestConfig/resources/excludes/latest_exclude_$(JAVA_VERSION).txt file.
 It is the same format that the OpenJDK tests use, name of test, defect number, platforms to exclude.

     To exclude on all platforms, use generic-all.
 For example: